 6. Drink Your Green Tea

 We’ve all heard about the excellent health benefits of green tea, but Japanese women are living examples of the wonders it can do for your skin.
 Green tea is loaded with antioxidants which fight off signs of ageing.
 Japan has gone a step further than your regular green tea and introduced matcha green tea, which is a powdered, more potent version.
-Matcha contains ten
+Matcha contains ten times as many antioxidants as green tea and can be your elixir of youth.

 7. Stay Beautiful On The Inside